viewi/docs/v2/02_creatingComponents/00_creatingComponents.md

 Viewi supports routing and will automatically render components based on assigned url or route rule.

-Le us assign `CounterPage` component to `/counter` url so every time user navigates to that url in the browser he will receive HTML content of that page.
+Le us assign `CounterPage` component to `/counter` url so every time user navigates to that url in the browser it will receive HTML content of that page.

 File with all assigned routes is located here: